neilellis/coding-with-gpt-4/README.md

 I'll break down the details later but as a quick overview, I'd say GPT-3.5 produces fairly unimpressive code and has a really short memory.
 GPT-4 produces good to great code, often better than I'd write especially in areas I'm less familiar with.
 It also has a longer memory and so can comprehend several parts of a larger application at once.
-But it just makes too many mistakes, mainly because of the original model data being so old, and changes its mind too often.
+But it just makes too many mistakes, and changes its mind too often.

 Unless you're writing a simple one-off script you're unlikely to use what it produces as is.